 Clint grew up in Mississippi and was born with a love for horses.
 After high school he headed out west to soak up all the knowledge he could get to build his horsemanship skills.

-Over the last 18 years he has worked to improve and advance his horsemanship skills.
+Over the last two decades he has worked to improve and advance his horsemanship skills.
 On this journey, Clint has been blessed with the opportunity to ride with some truly gifted horsemen.
 Those who have had the most influence on him are Bryan Neubert, Joe Wolter and Bill Smith of the Wyo Quarter Horse Ranch in Thermopolis, Wyoming.

 In 2010, Clint came to Fallon, Nevada to be part of the Hutchings Performance Horse Program.
-His job was to start the 2 yr. old colts and bring along the older geldings for their sale that takes place each year in August.
-Since that time, he has gone out on his own while still taking part in the Hutchings annual sale.
+His job was to start the 2 yr. old colts and bring along the older geldings for their sale that takes place each year in late summer/early fall.
+Since that time, he has gone out on his own to form Clint Weaver Horsemanship; while still taking part in the Hutchings annual sale.

-Today Clint and his wife, Ashley and their three girls, Brennan, Abigail and Carley Griffin still live in Fallon where he trains horses for the public and is expanding the business with horsemanship clinics.
-He has gained understanding from riding the “tough ones” and enjoys helping people with their horses and sharing what he’s learning along the way.
+In May 2014, Clint and his wife, Ashley and their three girls, Brennan, Abigail and Carley Griffin have moved their business to Buffalo Valley near Battle Mountain, NV.
+Clint trains horses for the public and is expanding the business by regularly adding more workshops to his schedule.
+Clint believes the best way to advance one’s horsemanship is to slow down.
+He has learned to break down “the pieces” of horsemanship, work on them separately, then weave them back together.
+His approach to horsemanship forms a bridge between “technique” and “timing and feel”.
+He has gained understanding from riding the “tough ones” and enjoys helping people with their horses and sharing what he continues to learn along the way.